Offshore wind energy

-Wind farm planning and construction
+Wind farm construction and grid connection

 Weighing of interests in relation to offshore wind farms

-The national government takes the fullest possible account of other offshore and onshore interests when preparing and implementing the plans for offshore wind energy.
+Central government takes the fullest possible account of other offshore and onshore interests when preparing and implementing the plans for offshore wind energy.
 A lot of space in the North Sea is already being used, by shipping and fishing and for oil and gas extraction, for example.
 There are also sand mining areas, Ministry of Defence training zones and nature reserves.
 At some locations, the sea is too deep to be suitable for wind turbines.
 The greater the distance to the coast, the longer and more expensive the cabling and maintenance will be as well.

 Public consultation on plans for offshore wind energy